 Compliance Checklist

-Who: Businesses processing consumer data in Illinois.
+Who: Businesses processing personal data of Illinois residents.

 Penalty: Enforcement actions by the Attorney General.

-Who: Businesses processing consumer data in Illinois.
+Who: Businesses processing personal data of Illinois residents.

 Penalty: Enforcement actions by the Attorney General.